HONOURING LGBTQIA PRIDE MONTH AND THE NEED FOR CULTURAL COMPETENCY IN MENTAL HEALTH CARE

 6/19/2025

-June marks LGBTQIA Pride Month worldwide—a time to honor the resilience, visibility, and rights of lesbian, gay, bisexual, transgender, nonbinary, and queer individuals.
-Rooted in the Stonewall riots of 1969, Pride Month is more than rainbow flags and parades; it’s a powerful reminder of ongoing struggles for equality, recognition, and acceptance around the world.
+June marks LGBTQIA Pride Month worldwide.
+A time to honour the resilience, visibility, and rights of lesbian, gay, bisexual, transgender, non-binary, and queer individuals.
+Rooted in the Stonewall riots of 1969, Pride Month is more than rainbow flags and parades; it’s a powerful reminder of ongoing struggles for equality, recognition, and acceptance across the globe.

-While progress has been made, LGBTQIA individuals are marginalized and continue to face stigma and discrimination—especially in cultures where non-heteronormative identities are still considered taboo or morally wrong.
+While progress has been made, LGBTQIA+ individuals remain marginalised and continue to face stigma and discrimination, especially in cultures where non-heteronormative identities are still considered taboo or morally unacceptable.

 This is where cultural awareness and culturally competent therapy become essential.
-Mental health care professionals must recognize how culture shapes identity, beliefs, and the experience of queerness.
-For LGBTQIA individuals from conservative or traditional backgrounds, the weight of cultural rejection can be particularly devastating.
-Without culturally competent care, therapists may unintentionally reinforce stigma, overlook internalized shame, or fail to validate the client’s lived experience.
+Mental health professionals must recognise how culture shapes identity, beliefs, and the experience of queerness.
+For LGBTQIA+ individuals from conservative or traditional backgrounds, the weight of cultural rejection can be particularly devastating.
+Without culturally competent care, therapists may unintentionally reinforce stigma, overlook internalised shame, or fail to validate the client’s lived experience.

 At Tala Thrive, we connect you with culturally competent therapists and coaches who understand your culture, language and/or religion.
 Book your first session today at Tala Thrive and join our community to get the support you need.